green-coding-solutions/documentation/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "The Green Metrics Tool is a wholistic framework to measure the energy / co2 of your application."
+description: "The Green Metrics Tool is a holistic framework to measure the energy / co2 of your application."
-lead: "The Green Metrics Tool is a wholistic framework to measure the energy / co2 of your application."
+lead: "The Green Metrics Tool is a holistic framework to measure the energy / co2 of your application."
-date: 2022-06-18T08:49:15+00:00
+date: 2022-06-18T08:00:00+00:00
 draft: false
 images: []
 menu: